How Shaktiman boosted Parle G sales from 50 tons to 2,000 tons a month

 Also read: Your Parle-G, Monaco, and KrackJack cookies will get cheaper soon

 The strategist says that the team expected a few thousand children with parents to turn up, but what happened there was crazy.
-"In the morning at 9 am, no crowd a few children walk in with their parents.
+"In the morning there was no crowd.
+A few children walked in with their parents.
 I have a worried look, Shaktiman is waiting on stage.
 Then a few school buses trickle in, then a few more, then we have chaos.
 This goes on till 6 pm, we had over a lakh people show up to meet Shaktiman.
 Everyone in the crowd wanted to touch their hero as if some energy got transferred," he writes.

 Mudnaney said that his team had also activated its PR, and the next day 'Shaktiman comes to Chennai' was a front-page story across newspapers.
 "The result - the sale of Parle G biscuits went from 50 tons a month to over 2,000 tons.
 What we had created was one of the finest innovative marketing case studies in times of no internet.
-What we had demonstrated is consumers don’t just buy products they buy the story behind the products they buy," he says.
+What we had demonstrated is consumers don’t just buy products they buy the story behind the products," he says.

 The marketing veteran further says that by getting the children to meet their hero Shaktiman and his association with Parle G biscuits, his team had got them (children) to become a part of the story.
 "Every time Parle G biscuit was being consumed it would trigger the story of Shaktiman.
 And stories are never forgotten, none of the children or their parents who were there would have forgotten this experience till today," he writes.